Do you look forward to your old age?

 While dietary changes may reduce production of 5-LOX and help harness its damaging inflammatory effect, it is challenging for many Americans to stick with these changes long enough to make a significant impact.

 Boswellia: Joint Health and Far Beyond

-But the impact of inhibiting 5-LOX goes far beyond supporting joint health.
-The excess leukotrienes converted from 5-LOX can negatively impact many organ systems of the body, potentially creating far-reaching effects on overall health.
+Animal studies confirm that boswellic acids play a powerful role in healthy joint and muscle function.13 But the impact of inhibiting 5-LOX goes far beyond supporting joint health.
+Excess leukotrienes converted from 5-LOX negatively impact many organ systems, creating far-reaching effects on overall health.

-a.
-Boswellia has powerful antioxidant properties.
-(11)
+- Boswellia has powerful antioxidant properties.14

-Protection and Prevention
+Protection + Prevention

-It has long been known that the degenerative metabolites of 5-LOX and leukotrienes can have a devastating effect on the aging body.
-This, along with newer research, helps to explain in part why other 5-LOX inhibitors, like turmeric and fish oils, have been shown to be so profoundly beneficial.
+It has long been known that the degenerative metabolites of 5-LOX and leukotrienes have a devastating effect on the body.
+This, along with newer research, helps explain in part why other 5-LOX inhibitors, like turmeric and fish oils, have been shown to be so profoundly beneficial.

 Boswellia appears to be an even more potent 5-LOX inhibitor and should be considered, along with dietary changes, as a part of your regimen for healthy aging.